sudhanshu11a/user-notes-management/README.md

-### Installing
+### Deployment
+Following are the three steps to run the application:r

-1) import sql
+1) import sql :
+Import the sql in the mySQL server to create the database, tables and inserting the pre-defined users in the db.
+Location of the sql file: /user-notes-management/src/main/resources/db/import.sql

+2) Update database credentials:
-2) update credentials of database in the application.properties (/user-notes-management/src/main/resources/application.properties)
+Please update credentials of database in the application.properties (/user-notes-management/src/main/resources/application.properties)

 3) Run Spring Boot Application using
 	* Java CLI
 		mvn package && java -jar target/user-notes-management-0.0.1-SNAPSHOT.jar